ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 -------------------------------------------------------------------------------

-Order-Based Genomes and the Travelling Salesman Problem
+Permutations and the Travelling Salesman Problem
 =======================================================

 In this tutorial, we shall use Wallace to implement a genetic algorithm to